Hi, I'm Katie.

 Work with me

 I work with individual clients around the world over Skype.
+I also take on in-person clients in the Los Angeles/Glendale area.
 If you'd like to work with me, please fill out this form!
 I'd love to hear from you.

 I also have a passion for working with people who are frustrated with their eating + weight — and run groups and do coaching on this topic through the Dessert Club.